-It’s week 2 of the $100 Room Challenge, and we are making a frame to go around our builder grade mirror.
+It’s week 2 of the $100 Room Challenge: Week 2 Mirror, Mirror on The Wall.
+We are making a frame to go around our builder grade mirror.
 Please keep in mind that this mirror is firmly attached to the wall.

 Weeks at a Glance: